 WCAG Level AA standards are the intermediate criteria you need to meet to make your eLearning accessible, and to comply with accessibility legislation.
-On this page we give you links to instructions for 5 of the 20 Level AA standards.
-We have chosen these 5, because we think they will have the most significant positive impact for your learners.
+On this page we give you links to show you how to meet 5 of the 20 Level AA standards.

 “Accessibility can be huge, and it can be overwhelming.
 Just start wherever you can.
 Being partially accessible is better than not being accessible at all.”